 Melanoma Skin Cancer

-The Dietrich Law Firm P.C., Recognized as A Best Law Firm of America, Is Prepared to Defend Individuals in the Buffalo, New York Who Have Been Victims of Personal Injury Accidents.
+The Dietrich Law Firm P.C.
+Is Prepared to Defend Individuals in the Buffalo, New York Who Have Been Victims of Personal Injury Accidents.

 According to the American Cancer Society, melanoma accounts for only 1% of the total skin cancer cases in the United States.
 Melanoma is, however, the cause of most skin cancer-related deaths.
 Each year, roughly 100,000 individuals are diagnosed with melanoma, and 6,800 of those diagnoses are fatal.